Apple slips as supply woes weigh on holiday sales forecast

 "We take the company's multiple references to iPhone 7 plus demand likely outstripping supply in (December quarter) as affirmation of the near-term lift to the iPhone business," Barclays analyst Mark Moskowitz wrote in a note.

-Apple Chief Executive Tim Cook said on a conference call on Tuesday that iPhone 7 will get into supply/demand equilibrium during the quarter, but iPhone 7 Plus may not.
+Cook said on Tuesday that supply for iPhone 7 will match demand during the quarter, but iPhone 7 Plus may not.

 "We believe this means the company could miss 500,000-1 million additional units if iPhone 7 Plus remains constrained through late December," Piper Jaffray and Co analysts wrote in a client note.
 The brokerage raised its price target on Apple's stock to $155 from $151.